nebelgrau77/sorensen_dice_coeff_py/readme.md

 TO DO:
-* Currently only compiled for Linux (_sdcoeff.so_ file) - compile for other systems if possible.
 * Catch 1-letter words in the function itself and return an error message.
+* Currently only compiled for Linux and Windows 10 - compile for MacOS if possible.